github/game-off-2012/README.md

 This HTML5 Game (Pappu Pakia) has been happily made for the [Github Game Off 2012](https://github.com/blog/1303-github-game-off).

+## Credits

 Handsomely coded by [Rishabh](http://twitter.com/_rishabhp).
 Beautiful graphics by [Kushagra](http://twitter.com/solitarydesigns).

+## Sharing is Caring <3

 Some tricks and tips that we learnt while making this game has been shared on [CodeTheory](http://codetheory.in) and [CSSDeck](http://cssdeck.com/codecasts).

+## Game Libraries Used

-No Libraries/Frameworks used.
+No Gaming/Physics Libraries/Frameworks used.
 All Custom Code and Custom Physics.
+Only jQuery used for quick and few DOM manipulations.

 ## About